 Overcoming the "impossible!"

-Gloria seeks to protect brain health and promote healthy aging in diverse and vulnerable populations through a blend of creative engagement opportunities, health support groups, and supporting brain health community education led by clinicians of the Community Outreach Program.
+Gloria seeks to protect brain health and promote healthy aging in diverse and vulnerable populations through a blend of creative engagement opportunities, health support groups, and by supporting community-based brain health education led by clinicians of the Community Outreach Program at the UCSF Memory and Aging Center.